timbru31/SilkSpawners/README.txt

 # If a spawner is destroyed, should iron bars be dropped
 destroyDropBars: 0

-# Should prevent some duping (mcMMO break events for example), recommend to let it true
-ignoreFakeBreakEvents: true

 # Should the player be able to craft spawners
 craftableSpawners: false